USS General J. H. McRae: Operational history

 As USAT General J. H. McRae she transported troops through 1950.
 One typical voyage during this period was transporting troops from Manila to San Francisco in January 1947.

 The Navy reacquired the ship during the mass transfer of Army ships to Navy on 1 March 1950 and assigned to the Military Sea Transportation Service (MSTS).
-Manned by civilians, she operated between New York and the United Kingdom until February 1954, then shifted her base to San Francisco, California for runs to Japan.
+Crewed by civilians, she operated between New York and the United Kingdom until February 1954, then shifted her base to San Francisco, California for runs to Japan.

 On 29 October 1954 the General J. H. McRae was inactivated and laid up in the Pacific Reserve Fleet at San Diego, CA. On 24 February 1960 she was transferred to the Maritime Administration (MARAD) for lay up in the National Defense Reserve Fleet, Suisun Bay, Benicia, California.
 On 16 July 1968 title was transferred to Hudson Waterways Corp./McRae Shipping Corp. under the MARAD exchange program, and the ship was renamed SS Transhawaii, USCG ON 515621, IMO 6904820.
 She was converted to a container ship by the Maryland Shipbuilding and Drydock Company in 1969–1970.
 Upon completion on 12 March 1970 she began hauling containerized cargo for Seatrain Lines.
 On 5 March 1975 she was sold to the Puerto Rico Maritime Authority and renamed SS Aguadilla.
 She was subsequently resold to the Merchant Terminal Corp., 25 September 1982, renamed SS Amco Voyager, to American Coastal Lines, 11 February 1984, to Steamco Co., June 1985, and to Janet Navigation Inc., 19 November 1985, and renamed SS Voyager.
 She was sold for scrapping in Taiwan, 2 October 1986 and broken up in 1987.